DavidWells/awesome-stoicism/README.md

 - **Marcus Aurelius** What then can guide a man?
 One thing and only one, philosophy.
 But this consists in keeping the daimon within a man free from violence and unharmed, superior to pains and pleasures, doing nothing without a purpose, nor yet falsely and with hypocrisy.
 - **Marcus Aurelius** Finally, waiting for death with a cheerful mind, as being nothing else than a dissolution of the elements of which every living being is compounded.
 But if there is no harm to the elements themselves in each continually changing into another, why should a man have any apprehension about the change and dissolution of all the elements?
 - **Marcus Aurelius** Hippocrates, after curing many diseases, himself fell sick and died. ...
 Alexander and Pompeius and Gaius Caesar, after so often completely destroying whole cities ... themselves, too, at last departed from life. ...
 And lice destroyed Democritus; and other lice killed Socrates.
+- **Marcus Aurelius** It never ceases to amaze me: we all love ourselves more than other people, but care more about their opinion than our own.
 - **Marcus Aurelius** What does all this mean?
 You have embarked, made the voyage, and come to the shore; get out.
 If indeed to another life, there is no want of gods, not even there.
 But if to a state without sensation, you will cease to be held by pains and pleasures, and to be a slave to the vessel.
 - **Marcus Aurelius** Do not waste the remainder of your life in thoughts about others ... for you lose the opportunity of doing something else when you have such thoughts as these.
 - **Marcus Aurelius** To care for all men is according to man’s nature; and man should value the opinion only of those who openly live according to nature.